sailuh/kaiaulu/README.md

 If you are not familiar with R, you can find command line interface scripts in the `exec/` folder.
 Please create an issue if you would like a feature you do not see there.

+To learn more about what Kaiaulu does, check the [Wiki](https://github.com/sailuh/kaiaulu/wiki).

 ## Features

  * [Filepath Filters](http://itm0.shidler.hawaii.edu/kaiaulu/reference/index.html#section-filters)